 To get to Torrent de Pareis you have to drive through the Serra de Tramuntana to Sa Calobra, and this drive is not for the timid.
 Hair-raising hairpin turns combined with a lot of traffic on very small roads will keep your blood pumping really hard while on the road, and at times you will question your own sanity.

 But when you get there, you will see why tourists with a bit of adventure in their blood flock to this beach.
 When you arrive in Sa Calobra you might be tempted to jump in the water at Cala Sa Calobra, the first beach you meet after having parked the car, but keep going.
 Walk past the bars and restaurants, through 200 meters of tunnel, and you will get to Torrent de Pareis.
 It’s wildly impressive.

 How to get to Torrent de Pareis: You can reach Torrent de Pareis by car, bus or one of the ferry boats that come in a few times a day in July and August.
 If you drive – prepare yourself for a wild ride.
 You’ll find a parking lot just before you reach Sa Calobra.
 You have to pay to use it.

 Child-friendliness: The beach is not child-hostile, but I wouldn’t call it child-friendly either.
 If you have smaller kids, I would definitely choose one of the many other great beaches on the island.

-Services: Before you reach Torrent de Pareis, at Cala Sa Calobra, you find bars and restaurants along with toilets and first aid help.
-It is not possible to rent parasols or sunbeds, so remember to bring nice soft towels and sunscreen.
-There is no lifeguard either.
+Facilities: Before you reach Torrent de Pareis, at Cala Sa Calobra, you find bars and restaurants along with toilets and first aid help.
+It’s not possible to rent parasols or sunbeds, so remember to bring nice soft towels and sunscreen.
+There’s no lifeguard either.

-Water sport: You can snorkel, but other than that, there are no water sport activities
+Fun in the water: You can snorkel, but other than that, there are no water sports activities.